hoereth/imageio-icns/README.md

 Allows Java's ImageIO to write the [Apple Icon Image Format](https://en.wikipedia.org/wiki/Apple_Icon_Image_format).

 Restrictions: Only one resolution will be included in the output file.
+Reading is not supported, just writing.

 Allowed dimensions: 16x16, 32x32, 64x64, 128x128, 256x256, 512x512.